Listen to one of our scientific editorial team members read this article.

 Beware of Autofluorescence

-Another point to bear in mind is that general use oils auto-fluoresce.
+Another point to bear in mind is that general-use oils can auto-fluoresce.
 When planning and carrying out fluorescence microscopy, you should use a non-fluorescent oil.
-These oils have a letter ‘F’ before or after the oil code or name.
+These oils have the letter ‘F’ before or after the oil code or name.
 Finally, no matter what imaging you are carrying out, you should always use an oil that is recommended by the manufacturer of your microscope and objectives.

-Now look back down the eyepieces and using only the fine focus control, very slowly bring your specimen back into focus.
+- Next, look back down the eyepieces and, using only the fine focus control, very slowly bring your specimen back into focus.
 Although immersion objectives have spring-loaded nose cones, this is not an invitation to rack up the focus.
-Quick focussing at this stage can easily result in the objective cracking the coverslip and the slide.
-A costly accident, as doing so can cause slivers of glass (and oil) to fall into the substage condenser (or over the objectives and nosepiece on an inverted microscope), and can even damage the front lens of the immersion objective—one of the most expensive components of microscopes.
+Quick focusing at this stage can easily result in the objective cracking the coverslip and the slide.
+A costly accident, as doing so can cause slivers of glass (and oil) to fall into the substage condenser (or over the objectives and nosepiece on an inverted microscope) and can even damage the front lens of the immersion objective—one of the most expensive components of microscopes.
 So be patient and focus slowly.